woo200/PNGMark/README.md

 # PNGMark

-This is a simple python library for planting/extracting/detecting data in the LSB plane of a png image
+This is a simple python library for planting/extracting/detecting data in the LSB plane of a png image, which includes an easy-to-use standalone tool which incorporates most of this libraries functions.

 `NDArraySequenceManipulator` is a Python class for handling sequences of data (in bytes format) written into and read from NumPy arrays.
 The class operates in a bit-level granularity, and has support for including or excluding headers, allowing for flexible usage.